MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 1. Connect to the **Client 1 VM** and browse to Microsoft Purview Portal https://compliance.microsoft.com/) as **MOD Administrator**.

-2. In the left navigation of the Microsoft Purview compliance portal, select **Information protection** and select the **Labels** tab.
+2. In the left navigation of the Microsoft Purview compliance portal, select **Information protection** and select the **labels** tab.

 3. Select **Turn on now** next to the following warning message to activate content processing in Office online files.